-When one spouse needs nursing-facility care, Pennsylvania does not make the couple spend down to a single applicant's resource limit before that spouse can get Medicaid.
-Federal law, dating to the Medicare Catastrophic Coverage Act of 1988, expressly protects the spouse who remains in the community ("the community spouse") from financial impoverishment, whether the care is in a facility or delivered at home through the Community HealthChoices waiver under Pennsylvania's Medical Assistance program.
+Medicaid Pennsylvania spousal impoverishment rules stand between your family and financial ruin when one spouse needs nursing-facility care and the other stays home.
+Pennsylvania does not make a married couple spend down to a single applicant's resource limit before the spouse who needs care can get Medical Assistance.
+Federal law, dating to the Medicare Catastrophic Coverage Act of 1988, expressly protects the spouse who remains in the community (the "community spouse") from impoverishment, whether the care is in a facility or delivered at home through the Community HealthChoices waiver under Pennsylvania's Medical Assistance program.
 Pennsylvania implements those protections under §1924 of the Social Security Act and 42 U.S.C. § 1396r-5, with state operations spelled out in the PA Long-Term Care Handbook.

-This guide explains, in plain language, how Pennsylvania's spousal impoverishment protections work in 2026: what figures apply, how the snapshot is taken, how CSRA and MMNA are calculated, how Pennsylvania's "income-first" methodology works, and what worked examples look like for typical Pennsylvania families.
+This guide explains, in plain language, how Pennsylvania's spousal-impoverishment protections work in 2026: what figures apply, how the snapshot is taken, how the CSRA and MMNA are calculated, how Pennsylvania's "income-first" methodology works, and what worked examples look like for typical Pennsylvania families.

 The Medicare Catastrophic Coverage Act of 1988, passed in response to widespread concern that Medicaid's strict pre-1988 means-testing was forcing the financial destruction of community spouses when their partners required nursing-facility care, established federal spousal-impoverishment protections at §1924 of the Social Security Act.
 The key features:

 Snapshot.
-At the moment of institutionalization, the couple's countable assets are "snapshotted", frozen as of that date, and divided according to the CSRA formula.
+At the moment of institutionalization, the couple's countable assets are "snapshotted," frozen as of that date, and divided according to the CSRA formula.
 PA uses Form PA-1572 (Resource Assessment) to formalize the snapshot.
 Either spouse, or anyone acting on their behalf, may request a PA-1572 assessment from the local County Assistance Office (CAO) at any time after institutionalization.
-The PA-1572 captures every countable asset on the snapshot date, bank accounts, brokerage accounts, IRAs/401(k)s in PA's countable category, life insurance with cash value over $1,500, secondary real estate, business interests, etc.
+The PA-1572 captures every countable asset on the snapshot date: bank accounts, brokerage accounts, retirement accounts in PA's countable category, cash-value life insurance, secondary real estate, and business interests.

 Patient-pay obligation.
-After the PNA, MMNA deflection, and approved medical expenses are deducted, the institutionalized spouse pays the remainder of their income to the nursing facility ("patient-pay liability").
+After the personal-needs allowance, MMNA deflection, and approved medical expenses are deducted, the institutionalized spouse pays the remainder of their income to the nursing facility ("patient-pay liability").
 Medicaid covers the difference between patient-pay and the facility's Medicaid rate.

 The following figures apply to all Pennsylvania married-couple LTC Medicaid applications with snapshot dates and eligibility determinations made during calendar year 2026.